-In 2001 the Authority completed the consolidation of the wastewater and water distribution maintenance activities for the metropolitan systems into a new, leased, facility located in Chelsea.
+Wastewater and water distribution maintenance activities for the metropolitan systems are located at a leased facility located in Chelsea.
 The facility also houses the operations control centers.
 Included are the machine shops, storage areas, and garage facilities.
 In addition to the centralized facility for maintenance, individual facilities have maintenance areas, tools, and limited storage for routine maintenance items.
 The DITP has its own maintenance facility.